alehfedaruk/moviehunter/README.md

-# moviehunter
+# Moviehunter
-this is a website with personal customization from a course
+this is a website with a personal customization from a course the master branch contains the in-course functionality while out-of-course branch provides with additional functionality